Standard Model

 One of the most surprising revelations of 20th-century physics was just how many elementary particles exist in the universe.
 The idea of fundamental, indivisible building blocks goes all the way back to ancient Greek atomism, but it wasn’t until the 1900s that physicists began probing what actually happens inside matter at the smallest scales.
 What they found changed everything you thought you knew about the physical world.

 Quantum physics predicts exactly 18 types of elementary particles, 17 of which have been confirmed by experiment (including the Higgs boson, detected at CERN in 2012).
 The remaining particle, the graviton, is still theoretical.
-Searching for it and testing the limits of the Standard Model is one of the great ongoing quests in particle physics.
+Searching for it and testing the limits of the standard model is one of the great ongoing quests in particle physics.

 The Standard Model of Particle Physics

-The Standard Model sits at the heart of modern physics.
+The standard model sits at the heart of modern physics.
 It describes three of the four fundamental forces of nature (electromagnetic, weak nuclear, and strong nuclear) along with the particles that carry those forces, called gauge bosons.
 You’ll notice gravity is missing from the list.
 That’s because physicists haven’t yet figured out how to fold gravity into the quantum framework, though many are working on it.

-Think of the Standard Model as a periodic table for particle physics.
-Just as the periodic table organizes chemical elements by their properties, the Standard Model organizes all known elementary particles by their mass, charge, and spin.
+Think of the standard model as a periodic table for particle physics.
+Just as the periodic table organizes chemical elements by their properties, the standard model organizes all known elementary particles by their mass, charge, and spin.
 Once you understand its structure, the relationships between particles start to make intuitive sense.

 Groups of Particles